 TO OBTAIN WARRANTY SERVICE: Warranty service may be performed only at KZRV, or at KZRV authorized dealers and service centers.
 Contact KZRV for a list of authorized dealers and service centers.
-REPAIRS OR REPLACEMENTS BY

-UNAUTHORIZED DEALERS OR SERVICE CENTERS WILL VOID THIS TLW.
-If the consumer believes that a claimed defect is covered by this TLW, contact must be made with an authorized dealer or service center WITHIN THE WARRANTY PERIOD.
+REPAIRS OR REPLACEMENTS BY UNAUTHORIZED DEALERS OR SERVICE CENTERS WILL VOID THIS TLW.
+If the consumer believes that a claimed defect is covered by this TLW, contact must be made with KZRV, as described below, or an authorized KZ dealer, WITHIN THE WARRANTY PERIOD.
 Sufficient information must be given to attempt to resolve the claimed problem.
-Should KZRV determine that repair or replacement is appropriate, the consumer must deliver the unit to the dealer or service center as directed.
+Should KZRV determine that repair or replacement is appropriate, the consumer must deliver the unit to an authorized dealer or service center, or to KZRV, as directed.
 Delivery shall occur no later than thirty (30) days after the authorization for repair or replacement.
 Do not deliver your unit to KZRV, an authorized dealer, or service center without prior authorization.
 All costs incurred by the consumer for transportation for warranty service shall be the sole responsibility of the consumer.
-The dealer or service center shall repair or replace any warranted defect within a reasonable time, but no later than ninety (90) days after delivery by the consumer.
-Should the unit not be repaired or replaced within said period of time, then the consumer most contact KZRV by CERTIFIED MAIL with a written description of the claimed warranted defect and the efforts to remedy it.
+The consumer must contact KZRV within the warranty period by CERTIFIED MAIL with a written description of the claimed warranted defect and the efforts to remedy it, if any.
 FAILURE TO SO NOTIFY KZRV IN THIS REGARD SHALL RENDER THIS TLW VOID AS TO THE CLAIMED DEFECT.
-After receipt of such notice, KZRV shall repair or replace such warranted defect within a reasonable time, but not later than ninety (90) days after delivery by the consumer.
 The scheduling of warranty work at an authorized dealer or service center is not controlled by KZRV and delays may be experienced.
 KZRV is not responsible for loss of use of the unit, expenses for fuel, telephone, food, lodging, travel, loss of income or revenue, or loss of or damage to personal property.

-DISCLAIMER AND LIMITATIONS OF WARRANTIES: NEITHER KZRV NOR ITS DEALERS SHALL BE LIABLE FOR INCIDENTIAL, CONSEQUENTIAL, INDIRECT, SPECIAL, OR PUNITIVE DAMAGES OF ANY KIND OR ANY OTHER FINANCIAL LOSS ARISING OUT OF OR IN CONNECTION WITH THE SALE OR USE OF THIS PRODUCT, WHETHER BASED IN CONTRACT, TORT, STRICT LIABILITY, EQUITY, OR ANY OTHER THEORY, EVEN IF KZRV HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+DISCLAIMER AND LIMITATIONS OF WARRANTIES: NEITHER KZRV NOR ITS DEALERS SHALL BE LIABLE FOR INCIDENTAL, CONSEQUENTIAL, INDIRECT, SPECIAL, OR PUNITIVE DAMAGES OF ANY KIND OR ANY OTHER FINANCIAL LOSS ARISING OUT OF OR IN CONNECTION WITH THE SALE OR USE OF THIS PRODUCT, WHETHER BASED IN CONTRACT, TORT, STRICT LIABILITY, EQUITY, OR ANY OTHER THEORY, EVEN IF KZRV HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 KZRV'S ENTIRE LIABILITY SHALL BE LIMITED TO REPAIR OR REPLACEMENT, AT KZRV'S SOLE OPTION.